TysonCross/ELEN4011/README.md

 ## matlab
 Contains the setup scripts for the simulink simulations.
 Run control_system_setup.m to load the system variables into the workspace.
 The simulink files for the latitidunal and lateral systems are PID_controller_long.slx and PID_controller_lat.slx respectively.
-The project was deleveloped on Matlab 2019a R3, running ona an academic site lisence, on a workstation running Ubuntu 18.04
+The project was deleveloped on Matlab 2019a R3, running ona an academic site licence, on a workstation running Ubuntu 18.04

 ## icons
 Support for the icon masks for the EoM in simulink